 12 real ale pubs in Dorset you need to visit

 Where is the best real ale pub in Dorset?
-From traditional pubs to CAMRA-recommended freehouses, when it comes to real ale and craft beer, we're spoiled for choice in Dorset
+From traditional pubs to CAMRA-recommended freehouses, when it comes to real ale and craft beer, we’re spoiled for choice in Dorset - and as the nights get colder, what better excuse to pull up a chair and cosy up for the evening?

 With a continuous choice of four national and local ales on pump, the Digby Tap is a go-to destination for Dorset beer lovers.
 The freehouse has one 'session ale' and three guest ales running at any time so you can stick with the tried and tested or sample something new.
 The session ales on rotation include Cernes Abbas Ale, Otter Bitter and Telgnworthy Neap Tide.